-‘Teen Mom 2’ Jenelle Evans’ Baby Girl Looks Just Like Her
+‘Teen Mom 2’ Star Jenelle Evans’ Baby Girl Looks Just Like Her

 “We haven’t set a date, but we want to get married either this summer or next summer depending on how quickly we plan it,” Jenelle Evans revealed to MTV News.
 “I’m saying next summer, but he’s saying this summer… We know we want a rustic-themed wedding, nothing too fancy.
 Something simple, maybe backyard and outdoorsy.
 We want just close friends and family, not anything crazy.”

-Although Jenelle Evans and David Eason haven’t nailed down any exact plans to wed quite yet, Jenelle Evans is thrilled to be starting her future with Eason and proceeded to gush over her partner of nearly 2 years.
+Although Jenelle Evans and David Eason haven’t nailed down any exact plans to wed quite yet, Jenelle Evans is thrilled to start her future with Eason and proceeded to gush over her partner of nearly two years.

 “I want to marry David because he’s a great father, he’s a great best friend, he’s faithful, he’s loyal to me.
 It’s the best relationship I’ve ever had,” Jenelle Evans revealed.